Recycling wheelie bins and collection changes

 Tips - for preparing your recyclables

-- Plastics should have visible symbols / numbers as shown below
+- Plastics should have visible symbols or numbers and be placed loose in bin

-- You can put in card / cardboard as long as it fits comfortably in the recycling bin
+- Flattened card and cardboard should be folded so that it fits comfortably in the recycling bin

 What is NOT recyclable

 Some items can't be recycled for a variety of reasons, either through the kerbside collection or the public drop-off bins.